Ibrahimovic returns to AC Milan on short-term contract | Goal.com

 He could make his first appearance at home to Sampdoria on January 6, with further fixtures against Cagliari, SPAL, Udinese and Brescia to come in January.

-Having also represented Inter earlier in his career, Ibrahimovic already has years of pedigree in Italian football.
+Having also represented Inter and Juventus earlier in his career, Ibrahimovic already has years of pedigree in Italian football.

 He has twice been top scorer in Serie A, as well as being named Player of the Year three times and Foreign Player of the Year on five occasions.